tahakhan0/turing/README.md

-# AI Security Worker
+# Turing AI - Home Security System

-This project provides a background worker service designed for processing security camera footage.
-It uses FastAPI for the web framework and Celery for asynchronous task processing.
-The service can perform two main functions:
+This project provides a comprehensive home security system with face recognition and area segmentation capabilities.
+It uses FastAPI for the web framework and includes web interfaces for easy interaction.
+The system can perform three main functions:

-1.  **Resident Enrollment**: Scans videos to detect and save unique faces for building a dataset of known residents.
-2.  **Security Monitoring**: Analyzes videos to detect strangers in predefined zones and sends alerts if rules are violated.
+1.  **Face Recognition**: Detect and label people in security camera footage to build a resident database
+2.  **Area Segmentation**: Automatically detect and segment different areas (backyard, pool, garage, etc.) in your property
+3.  **Access Control**: Manage permissions for residents to access different areas with conditional rules

 ---

 ## Architecture

--   **FastAPI**: Provides a basic web server and health check endpoints.
+-   **FastAPI**: Provides REST API endpoints and serves web interfaces
--   **Celery**: Manages the asynchronous processing of long-running video analysis tasks.
--   **Redis**: Acts as the message broker and backend for Celery, queuing tasks sent from your main application (e.g., a Django backend).
+-   **Face Recognition**: YOLOv8 + face_recognition library for detecting and recognizing people
+-   **Area Segmentation**: Grounded-SAM (Grounding DINO + Segment Anything Model) for property area detection
+-   **Persistent Storage**: File-based storage system that survives Docker container restarts
--   **Docker**: Containerizes the entire service, including all dependencies and models, for consistent and easy deployment.
+-   **Docker**: Containerizes the entire service with all AI models and dependencies
--   **YOLOv8**: A fast and accurate object detection model used to find people in video frames.
--   **face_recognition**: A library for finding and encoding human faces.
+-   **Web Interfaces**: Interactive UIs for face labeling, area verification, and permission management

 ---